codacy/docs/docs/organizations/using-coding-standards.md

 1. Choose whether to create the coding standard using a guided or advanced setup:

     -   The **guided setup** lets you choose preset sensitivity levels for each issue type, turning on relevant patterns in bulk.
 It's ideal for quickly setting up a coding standard with minimal effort.
-You can always fine-tune the coding standard later using the advanced setup.
+You can always fine-tune the coding standard by editing it later using the advanced setup.

     -   The **advanced setup** lets you choose individual languages and code patterns to activate.
 It's ideal for fine-tuning the coding standard to your organization's specific needs, offering more control over the tools and code patterns used.